Who knew there are so many fun facts about alcohol? For example:

 Set a time limit

-If you expect a situation or event to be too boozy for your liking, give yourself an hour to see how it unfolds.
-If you’re not enjoying yourself or feeling uneasy after the time elapses, then…
+If a situation or event is too boozy for your liking, give yourself an hour to see how it unfolds.
+Once the hour’s up if you’re not enjoying yourself or feeling uneasy, then…

 Feel free to leave